Laurie LaRusso, MS, ELS

 Laryngitis is swelling of the voice box, including the vocal cords.
 Vocal cords normally create sounds by opening and closing.
 Swelling makes movement of the vocal cords difficult which makes you sound hoarse or prevents sounds at all.

 Laryngitis is caused by irritation, overuse, or infection of the voice box.
-Some of the most common irritants include:

 Less often laryngitis may be caused by certain medical conditions, such as: